conan-io/docs/integrations/android_studio.rst

     }

-Build your project normally, conan will create a “conan” folder with a folder for each different architecture you have speified in the abiFilters with a ``conanbuildinfo.cmake`` file.
+Build your project normally, conan will create a ``conan`` folder with a folder for each different architecture you have specified in the abiFilters with a ``conanbuildinfo.cmake`` file.

 Then run the app using an x86 emulator for best performance: